grafik-agency/wpengine-pipe/README.md

 ## Tips

-- Backup notificaitons are sent to the git email
+- Backup notifications are sent to the git email
 - You can get the install ID by via the wpengine API.